The National (album): Background and recording

 The album features guest contributions from then forthcoming member Bryce Dessner, with his brother Aaron noting, "When we recorded [the album], my brother wasn't even in the band.
 We made the record before we ever played a show.
 We did it just to do it."

 Artwork

 The album's front cover features drummer Bryan Devendorf in a swimming pool.

+Track listing

+All songs are credited to the National.
+Actual songwriters adapted from Tidal.